antoineboquet/greek-conversion/README.md

  AdditionalChar[] | AdditionalChar   //   (use AdditionalChar.ALL to enable the whole set)
 ```

+> [!TIP]
-A more detailed description of these conversion options is available on this [page](https://github.com/antoineboquet/greek-conversion/wiki#conversion-options).
+> A more detailed description of these conversion options is available on this [page](https://github.com/antoineboquet/greek-conversion/wiki#conversion-options).

 ### Examples